Texas Health and Human Services Commission

 Advisors must verify:

-- any out-of-state TANF benefits received on or after October 1999;
+- any out-of-state TANF benefits received on or after October 1999 (see A-720, New Texas Residents, for a link to out-of-state TANF agencies);

 - any hardship exemption for TANF according to policy in A-1933, Hardship Exemptions; and

-When verifying earned income, advisors must also verify whether the employee works an average of 20 hours per week in a month.
+When verifying earned income, advisors must also verify whether the employee works an average of 20 hours a week in a month.

 Verify participation in the:

-- Workforce Investment Act (WIA) through the local WIA program administrative office;
+- Workforce Innovation and Opportunity Act (WIOA) through the local WIOA program administrative office,

-- Trade Adjustment Assistance Act Program through the LWDB; and
+- Trade Adjustment Assistance Program through the LWDB, and

 Use Form H1822, ABAWD E&T Work Requirement Verification, to verify participation in the above programs.